 Parents may decide to keep their children at home in inclement weather because of personal circumstances.
 Students absent because of severe weather when school is in session will be marked absent.
 The absence will be treated like any other absence for legitimate causes provided parents properly notify the school of their decision.
 Parents may pick up their children in inclement weather at any time during the school day.
-Students will not normally be dismissed from school during severe weather on the basis of a telephone request.

 What Not To Do